-Progress report, Friday 26 August–Fantastic, but we need your help, please!
+Progress report, Friday 26 August–and we need your help, please!

 It’s remarkable what’s happened in 9 days of work (just 1 day of rain).
 Installing the big steel framework yesterday has made a huge difference — we can really see what it’s going to look like — dramatic!
 Click on the images to enlarge them.